collaborativebioinformatics/STRdust/README.md

 ### Simulation strategy
 STRsimulator was used to modify the GRCh38 (human) and SL4.0 (tomato) reference genome assemblies.
 Then, additional variation (SNVs) were introduced with SURVIVOR (https://github.com/fritzsedlazeck/SURVIVOR/) at a rate of 0.001.
 Long reads were simulated using SURVIVOR for the GRCh38 (human) and SL4.0 (tomato) STR-modified genomes.
 Mapping was performed with minimap2 (https://github.com/lh3/minimap2) two-fold (with and without the `-Y` parameter), and phasing was done with longshot (https://github.com/pjedge/longshot).
-Default parameters were used for all tool, if not otherwise mentioned
+Default parameters were used for all tools, if not otherwise mentioned.